Geoinformatics-Workshop-GIUB/day-1/README.md

   - how to create training/validation data samples in QGIS.

 ## At home you are supposed to...
-  - finish creating your training samples.
+  - wrap the creation of your training samples.
   - refresh your memory on how to visualize and interpret remote sensing imagery.
+  - read about basic Machine Learning concepts.

 ---